MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCommonAreaPhone.md

 ### -LineURI
 Phone number for the common area phone.
-The line Uniform Resource Identifier (URI) should be specified using the E.164 format, and be prefixed by the "TEL:" prefix.
+The line Uniform Resource Identifier (URI) should be specified using the E.164 format and be prefixed by the "TEL:" prefix.
 For example: TEL:+14255551297.
 Any extension number should be added to the end of the line URI; for example: TEL:+14255551297;ext=51297.